UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 coordinate access card requirements for residence hall exterior entrance access (including notification to the Access Services office staff), distribution, and collection of all cards.
 Charges for lost cards or cards that are not returned will occur at the end of the event and will be added to the final invoice.
 DHRL will not bill individual participants who are part of a centrally-billed event; and

 work with each event planner to coordinate the distribution of individual room keys.
-Any keys lost or not returned will require a lock change; charges for lost keys or keys that are not returned will occur at the end of the event and will be added to the final invoice.
+Any keys lost or not returned will require a lock change.
+Charges for lost keys or keys that are not returned will occur at the end of the event and will be added to the final invoice.
 DHRL will not bill individual participants who are part of a centrally-billed event.

-PROCEDURES FOR REQUESTING NO-COST OR REDUCED-COST HOUSING
+PROCEDURES FOR REQUESTING REDUCED-COST HOUSING

 PROCEDURES FOR REQUESTING SUPPORT SPACE IN RESIDENCE HALLS DURING THE SUMMER